It is a hereditary form of anemia, a condition in which there are not enough healthy blood cells to carry adequate oxygen throughout the body.

 Without enough red blood cells, your body can not get the oxygen it needs to feel energized, which causes fatigue.

-Episodes of pain: Periodic episodes of pain, called crises, are a major symptom of sickle cell anemia.
+Episodes of pain: Periodic episodes of pain, called crises, are a significant symptom of sickle cell anemia.

 Pain develops when sickle-shaped red blood cells block blood flow through small blood vessels to the chest, abdomen, and joints.
 Pain can also occur in your bones.
 The pain varies in intensity and can last from a few hours to a few weeks.

 Some people only have some episodes of pain.
 Others have a dozen or more crises a year.
-If a crisis is severe enough, you may need to be hospitalized.
+If a problem is severe enough, you may need to be hospitalized.

-Some teens and adults with sickle cell anemia also have chronic pain, which can be the result of damage to bones and joints, ulcers, and other causes.
+Some teens and adults with sickle cell anemia also have chronic pain, resulting from damage to bones and joints, ulcers, and other causes.

-Painful swelling of hands and feet : Swelling is caused by sickle-shaped red blood cells that block the flow of blood to the hands and feet.
+Painful swelling of hands and feet: Swelling is caused by sickle-shaped red blood cells that block blood flow to the hands and feet.

 Frequent Infections: Sickle cells can damage an organ that fights infections (spleen), leaving it more vulnerable to infections.